Need vs Want

 The pics do most of the explaining but if I may, this remarkable gizmo is so highly functional it seems to expand our kitchen space.
 Its strong and rolls up effortlessly for easy storage.

 The Surpahs rack comes in three colors – green, almond and warm gray.
-All three colors would work, but we chose warm gray to tie in with the lone grey features on our Dometic refrigerator.
+All three colors would work, but we chose warm gray to tie in with the lone gray features on our Dometic refrigerator.

 We couldn’t be more pleased with this rack.
 It seems to be designed exclusively for our trailer!